crossprogramming/crossprogramming.github.io/_posts/2021-08-16-structured-logging-in-asp-net-core-using-serilog-and-seq.md

 <h2 id="what-is-serilog">What is Serilog?</h2>

-ASP.NET Core provides several [built-in logging providers](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging/?view=aspnetcore-5.0#built-in-logging-providers) and when I have initially started using this framework, as I was already familiar with Log4Net, I employed the [Microsoft.Extensions.Logging.Log4Net.AspNetCore](https://www.nuget.org/packages/Microsoft.Extensions.Logging.Log4Net.AspNetCore/) NuGet package - that was mid 2018.
+ASP.NET Core provides several [built-in logging providers](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging/?view=aspnetcore-5.0#built-in-logging-providers-1) and when I have initially started using this framework, as I was already familiar with Log4Net, I employed the [Microsoft.Extensions.Logging.Log4Net.AspNetCore](https://www.nuget.org/packages/Microsoft.Extensions.Logging.Log4Net.AspNetCore/) NuGet package - that was mid 2018.
 Several months later, I stumbled upon [Serilog](https://serilog.net/) and [Seq](https://datalust.co/seq) and I was blown away by this very powerful combination.

 __Serilog__ is a logging framework *with powerful structured event data in mind* (as stated on its [home page](https://serilog.net/)) which was initially released as a [NuGet package](https://www.nuget.org/packages/Serilog/) in 2013.
 One uses Serilog to create events having a given structure and stores them in specific place, like a file or database.
-Serilog uses several *nouns*, like: [sinks](#serilog-sinks), [enrichers](#serilog-enrichers), [properties](#serilog-properties) and [destructuring policies](#serilog-destructuring) and others, at the same time offering the means to configure its behavior either via code-based or file-based [configuration sources](#configure-serilog).
+Serilog uses several *nouns*, like: [sinks](#serilog-sinks), [enrichers](#serilog-enrichers), [properties](#serilog-properties), [destructuring policies](#serilog-destructuring) and others, at the same time offering the means to configure its behavior either via code-based or file-based [configuration sources](#configure-serilog).
-The community around this library is pretty solid, as seen on [NuGet gallery](https://www.nuget.org/packages?q=Tags%3A%22serilog%22%22), so one more reason to make Serilog my logging framework of choice!
+The community around this library is pretty solid, as seen on [NuGet gallery](https://www.nuget.org/packages?q=Tags%3A%22serilog%22%22), so one more reason to make Serilog my preferred logging framework!

 <h3 id="serilog-sinks">Serilog sinks</h3>